hemingkx/Spec-Bench/Readme.md

 We warmly welcome contributions and discussions related to Spec-Bench!
 If you have any suggestions for improvements or ideas you'd like to discuss, please don't hesitate to open an issue.
 This will allow us to collaborate and discuss your ideas in detail.

-Additionally, if you're aware of any open-source Speculative Decoding methods not currently included in Spec-Bench, we encourage you to contribute by submitting a pull request.
+***More models are welcome!*** - If you're aware of any open-source Speculative Decoding methods not currently included in Spec-Bench, we encourage you to contribute by submitting a pull request.
 This helps ensure Spec-Bench remains a comprehensive and fair benchmarking platform for comparing existing methods.
 Please ensure that your changes are well-tested before submission.

-## Acknowledgements
+## Acknowledgments

 This codebase is built from [Medusa](https://github.com/FasterDecoding/Medusa) and [EAGLE](https://github.com/SafeAILab/EAGLE).
 We integrated code implementations of multiple open-source Speculative Decoding methods to facilitate unified evaluation.